angelo-martinovic/bmm/README.rst

 *******
 The project was created and is managed by QT Creator.

-*Requirements: openCV version 2 (tested only with opencv 2.4).
+*Requirements*: openCV version 2 (tested only with opencv 2.4).
 Create a symbolic link to the compiled openCV in the root folder and name it opencv2.4/

 In the root folder of the repository, create three subfolders: images/, labels/ and groundTruth/: